 Q. How do we regulate the resource usage of the pods?

 To regulate the resources for the pods, we make use of the ‘resources’ parameter while creating the pods.
 We can request and limit the resources that a pod can consume.
-We can control various resources required for the pods like storage, CPU, memory, etc. Below is an example for controlling the resource usage of the pods.
+This allows us to control various resources required for the pods, like storage, CPU, memory, etc. Below is an example showing how to control the resource usage of the pods.

 apiVersion: v1 kind: Pod metadata: name: resource-control-example spec: containers: - name: container-of-pod image: nginx resources: requests: ephemeral-storage: "1Gi" memory: "500Mi" cpu: "50m" limits: ephemeral-storage: "2Gi" memory: "1Gi" cpu: "100m"